UANIL/src/README.md

 # Network Intrusion Lab Intern Repository

+In this repository you will find a variety tools and programs developed in conjunction with the University of Alabama's Joint Electronic Crimes Task Force and Network Intrusion Lab.
+Please direct all questions or concerns to the JECTF's academic coordinator, Dr. Diana Dolliver - DLDolliver@ua.edu.

 <h2> SQL_Parser.py </h2> - This program processes every word in an sql file and outputs any matches to the given keyword.
 Pipes necessary information into CSV file.

 </br>